to-the-beat/Privacy-Policy/README.md

 # TO THE BEAT!
-PRIVACY POLICY
+PRIVACY POLICY (OUTDATED AS OF 2021-01-06)

 The following Privacy Policy clarifies what the official to the beat! ("ttb!")
 Discord bot ("Bot") stores in order to improve user experience.